astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 The number of unknowns in the Lorentz transformation matrix has decreased from 16 to 6.
 The rest can be found using similar tricks.
-For example, you could set up the events in Figure 4.1 such that the primed observer was in the rest frame of the events and work out the values for the rest of the unknowns.
-When all such tricks are exhausted, the Lorentz transformation between two frames of reference (Fig 4.1) that have a relative speed of $\beta_R$ in the positive x direction is given by the matrix:
+For example, you could set up the events in {numref}`stwithvecfig` such that the primed observer was in the rest frame of the events and work out the values for the rest of the unknowns.
+When all such tricks are exhausted, the Lorentz transformation between two frames of reference ({numref}`stwithvecfig`) that have a relative speed of
+$\beta_R$ in the positive x direction is given by the matrix:
 ```{math}
 :label: lormat
 \boxed{